 You might be entitled to compensation if you were seriously injured due to a defectively designed product.
 This compensation should cover both economic and non-economic losses you suffered due to the product defect.
 It can include compensation for:

 - Medical expenses, including ambulance rides, emergency room visits, surgeries, medications, doctor appointments, medical devices, home care, and even transportation costs to and from appointments

 - Lost wages, if you have to miss work while you are in recovery from your injuries

 - Lost earning potential, if your injuries prevent you from returning to your job at the same rate of pay or the same hours as before

 - Property damage, if the product defect damaged any of your property, such as causing a fire in your home

 - Rehabilitative expenses, including both physical therapy and emotional therapy

 - Disfigurement and disability compensation

-If your loved one passed away as a result of using a defectively designed product, you may also be able to pursue a wrongful death claim against the manufacturer.
-Through this claim, you can recover compensation for losses such as medical expenses incurred from the incident up to their death, funeral and burial expenses, loss of financial support, loss of emotional support, and more.
-Only specific family members of the deceased are eligible to file wrongful death claims, so if you are interested, be sure to reach out to a lawyer from The Benton Law Firm to learn if this is an option for you.
+If your loved one passed away due to using a defectively designed product, you may also be able to pursue a wrongful death claim against the manufacturer.
+Through this claim, you can recover compensation for losses such as medical expenses incurred from the incident up to their death, funeral, and burial expenses, loss of financial support, loss of emotional support, and more.
+Only specific family members of the deceased are eligible to file wrongful death claims, so if you are interested, contact a lawyer from The Benton Law Firm to learn if this is an option for you.